 Roman delivered an excellent training day for us.
 He brings a simplified clarity to ideas on Product Management which belies the depth of thought and power behind them.
 His goal orientated model has changed the way our team approach our planning, and we can see some of the principles being adopted by other teams too.

-The following interview provides an overview of Roman’s background and thinking.
+The following interview by Noopur Pathak gives you an overview of Roman’s background and thinking.
 For more information, please refer to Roman’s LinkedIn page.
-The interviewer was Noopur Pathak, and the conversation was originally published on 10 May 2018.

 Why did you start your journey in agile product management?